Benson & Bingham Accident Injury Lawyers, LLC

-Car accidents (including accidents caused by road rage, driver fatigue, drunk drivers, reckless driving, distracted driving, tire malfunction, and speeding)
+These include car accidents caused by road rage, driver fatigue, drunk drivers, reckless driving, distracted driving, tire malfunction, and speeding.

-Truck accidents (caused by many of the same issues as car accidents, plus unqualified drivers and blind spots)
+Bus and Truck accidents are caused by many of the same issues as car accidents, plus unqualified drivers and blind spots.

 A person’s or company’s careless or reckless actions can cause a wide variety of harm to others.
 Below are just a few of the types of injuries clients of Benson & Bingham have suffered through no fault of their own, and for which they deserve compensation: